 Apple - well, you may have guessed this.
 Only one is required!
 Any type will do - it's always best to use what's available, and it's a great way to reduce waste.

 Blackberries - a single apple & a handful of berries is all that's needed, which if you have small children helping you pick the berries, might be very welcome!
 We all know how easy it is to accidentally eat the blackberries before they get back home!

 Only take what you need!
 Be sure to forage well away from the road or farmland that might have had pesticides sprayed on it.
 And go for berries above knee height, especially in places where there are lots of dogs being walked!!!

 Cinnamon - the essential spice to go with apples.
 This gives a lovely fragrant taste to your batter and gives more contrast to the flavours.
-Go for Ceylon Cinnamon (affiliate link) if you can, which is healthier (it has less risk of toxicity than other cinnamon types).
+Go for Ceylon Cinnamon if you can.

 The best thing about this apple and blackberry cake, is that it doesn't require much effort.
 The basis for this simple vegan cake couldn't be easier.